 Draped in light, we touch…

-2 flutists, including 1 piccoloist, dressed in micro-ties; 6, or three times two, disheveled saxophonists of different sizes; 1 sousaphonist and his tie; 1 relentless drummer; 1 percussionist who has weathered many a storm; 3 trombonists, including one bass trombonist, with their mutes; 3 trumpet, bugle, mellophone, and euphonium players, depending on their moods; 1 keytarist/guitarist and his omnipotent pedals.
+2 flutists, including 1 piccoloist, dressed in micro-ties; 6, or three times two, disheveled saxophonists of different sizes; 1 sousaphonist and his tie; 1 relentless drummer; 3 trombonists, including one bass trombonist, with their mutes; 3 trumpet, fluegelhorn, mellophone, and euphonium players, depending on their moods; 1 guitarist and his omnipotent pedals.

 …But in the shadows, we see…